-Kegel exercises are also referred to as pelvic floor exercises: these exercises strengthen pelvic floor muscles that support the bladder, uterus, and rectum.
+Kegels exercises are also referred to as pelvic floor exercises: these exercises strengthen pelvic floor muscles that support the bladder, uterus, and rectum.
 They are simple yet effective to ensure urinary and bowel control, improve sexual health, and give support during and after pregnancy.
+For this article we will discuss about Kegels exercise and procedure to follow.

 Decreases urinary incontinence, particularly after childbirth or aging.